 1. Electronic processing is the same as electronic title delivery

 Dealers and lenders are required by Wisconsin law to process most title applications electronically.
-CVR, DealerTrack (formerly TriVIN), eMV11 and eMV Agent are available for dealers and lenders to process title transactions in Wisconsin.
+CVR, DDI, DealerTrack (formerly TriVIN), eMV PARTNER are available for dealers and lenders to process title transactions in Wisconsin.
 These systems are separate from the delivery of electronic titles.

 Electronic titles are delivered only through service providers in Wisconsin at this time.
 Once a title with a lien has been processed (either by normal electronic processing or by DMV), a paper title will be sent to the lien holder instead of a consumer.
 If a lender has signed up to receive titles electronically with a service provider, they will receive an electronic title record via the service provider.
 Once all liens are paid, DMV will deliver a paper title to the vehicle owner.